zachvalenta/jvns.ca/content/post/2016-11-21-things-to-learn-about-linux.markdown

-Also I sometimes want to remind people that you too could write interesting blog posts / drawings on the internet -- for instance "what is dmesg even doing" is an interesting topic, and not that hard to learn about!
+Also I sometimes want to remind people that you too could write interesting blog posts / drawings on the internet -- for instance "what is dmesg even doing" is an interesting topic, and totally possible to learn about!
 (I just read [dmesg](https://en.wikipedia.org/wiki/Dmesg) on Wikipedia and now I know more!)